sukhdevr898/MODD3R/README.md

 # MODD3R
 this tool only for mod tbomb
 # Installation
-$ pkg install git && figlet -y
+$ pkg install git && figlet && wget -y